Klaus (film): Plot

-Meanwhile, Aksel Ellingboe and Tammy Krum form a temporary truce, wanting to stop Jesper and Klaus so that the families can resume their traditional feud.
-They themselves post enough letters to meet well over Jesper's target and let his father know he posted fourteen-thousand letters.
-Jesper’s father arrives on Christmas Eve to congratulate his son, inadvertently revealing to Jesper's friends the selfish motives behind his deeds.
-Just before they leave town, Jesper's father notices his son's remorse, and after a private talk, he allows Jesper to stay.
-Jesper then tries to stop the elders and their angry mob from destroying the Christmas toys but apparently fails.
-However, Alva had already been informed of the plot by the town's children, and so she and Klaus had replaced the toys with decoys.
-During the chase for the toys, Mr. Ellingboe's daughter Magdalone and Mrs. Krum's son Olaf also fall in love.
+Meanwhile, family elders Aksel Ellingboe and Tammy Krum form a temporary truce to stop Jesper and Klaus so the families can resume their feud.
+Together, they discover Jesper's initial motive and forge enough letters to meet well over his target.
+Jesper's father arrives on Christmas Eve to congratulate his son, inadvertently revealing Jesper's scheme to his friends.
+Just before they leave town, Jesper's father notices his son's remorse; after a private talk, he allows Jesper to stay.
+Jesper tries to stop the elders and their angry mob from destroying the Christmas toys, resulting in a chase during which Aksel's daughter Magdalone and Tammy's son Olaf fall in love.
+Tammy seemingly destroys the toys; however, Alva and Klaus had already replaced the toys with decoys after the town's children warned them of the mob's ambush.
+Still, Jesper's actions have redeemed him to Klaus and Alva, and they then deliver the Christmas presents to the town.

-Jesper is redeemed and Smeerensburg becomes a happy town, with the family elders being forced to end the feud due to the marriage of their children.
-Jesper marries Alva and raises two children, and he and Klaus continue to deliver presents in Smeerensburg and beyond for eleven years.
-Then on the twelfth year, Klaus follows a wisp of wind up a sunny hill and disappears, saying he is joining his departed wife.
-But although he is gone, Klaus lives on in Christmas stories and so every subsequent Christmas Eve, Jesper still waits for Klaus who returns every year to deliver toys across the world.
+Magdalone and Olaf are married, ending their families' feud much to the elders' annoyance.
+Jesper marries Alva and they raise two children.
+He and Klaus continue to deliver presents in Smeerensburg and beyond for eleven years.
+On the twelfth year, Klaus mysteriously disappears.
+Every subsequent Christmas Eve, Jesper waits for Klaus, who returns every year to deliver toys across the world.